damianohienmhen/IBM/index.md

 ## <img src="./dbscan.png" class="img-responsive" align = "center" alt="Florida"> <img>

 Data from 2019 was used in the analysis as it was the most recent dataset from the website.
-The colored points represent the five major classification points which the model returned.
+The DBScan Machine Learning Algorithm was used to cluster the data points.The colored points represent the five major classification points which the model returned.
 They are described as follows:

 1. Clusters in Orange - These have the highest Energy per Capita when compared to the other points of study.
 They also have the largest municipal populations than the other major groupings.
 This would indicate an efficient use of energy from these areas.
 2. Clusters in Red - These clusters have higher than normal Energy per Capita when compared to their counterparts.
 This could indicate inefficient energy usage in these areas.